kziraddin/BloomDropFlowerShop/README.md

 ## 🚀 Features

 ### 🌟 User Management
-- 🔒 Secure authentication and authorization using JWT
 - ✍️ User registration and login with form validation

 ### 🌺 Product Management
 - 🔍 Product search functionality with filters for easy navigation
 - 📱 Dynamic product display with responsive CSS styling

-### 🛒 Order Management
-- ✅ End-to-end order placement and management
-- 📡 APIs for managing orders and user transactions

 ## 🛠️ Technologies Used